logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/create_external.md

 If the storage connector is defined for a data warehouse (e.g. JDBC, Snowflake, Redshift) you need to provide a SQL statement that will be executed to compute the features.
 If the storage connector is defined for a data lake, the location of the data as well as the format need to be provided.

 Additionally we specify which columns of the DataFrame will be used as primary key, and event time.
 Composite primary keys are also supported.

 ### Register the metadata

 The snippet above only created the metadata object on the Python interpreter running the code.
-To register the external feature group metadata with Hopsworks, you should invoke the `save` method:
+To register the external feature group metadata with Hopsworks, you should invoke the `insert` method:

 === "Python"

     ```python
-    fg.save()
+    fg.insert()
     ```

 ### Limitations

 Hopsworks Feature Store does not support time-travel capabilities for on-demand feature groups.
 Moreover, as the data resides on external systems, on-demand feature groups cannot be made available online for low latency serving.
 To make data from an on-demand feature group available online, users need to define an online enabled feature group and hava a job that periodically reads data from the on-demand feature group and writes in the online feature group.